DumbMahreeo/gofetch/README.md

 * Cached: The one where the number of packages is read from a cache file (described in the source file)
 * DBversion: The one where to get the list of installed packages `/var/cache/dnf/packages.db` is queried

 (I suggest the dbversion or the standard one.
-I use the dbversion)
+When I was on Fedora I used the dbversion)

-# Cat
-Why am I spawning a `cat` process instead of opening the file directly from the script?

-I did it in older versions but I felt like it was unnecessary.